zevo-enterprise/zevo-enterprise/README.md

 </h3>They approved a work schedule for CLT employees that is the same as that of public servants.</h3>

-<h3>Eles aprovaram um horário de trabalho para os funcionários regidos pela CLT que é igual ao dos servidores públicos. </h3>
+<h3>Eles aprovaram um horário de trabalho para os funcionários regidos pela CLT igual ao dos servidores públicos. </h3>

 ---